krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 system of presences [^-F-sample-path].

 [^-F-sample-path]: This concept is equivalent to the concept of a sample path developed by Stidham in [@stidham72] to provide the first deterministic proof of Little's Law.
+This concept has been extensively studied in the context queueing systems with [@eltaha1999] being the comprehensive reference for applications of sample path techniques.

 ![Computing the accumulated values on the sample path](../assets/pandoc/diagonal_values.png){#fig:diagonal-values}